 - The Hyuuga clan's Gentle Fist style in Naruto is, combined with the clan's Byakugan, which grants them 359-degree telescopic X-Ray Vision, the best close quarter combat style in the setting.
 In a world where everyone's a Kung-Fu Wizard, the Hyuuga clan can shut down their opponents' chakras, and internal organs, rendering them powerless and dying with nothing more than a light touch.
 The clan's Secret Arts also include a spinning maneuver that generates a nigh-impenetrable Force Field, giving them not only the best offense, but the best defense as well.

-- In the modern day DC Universe, both Lady Shiva and Cassandra Cain (mother and child) have a fighting style which depends on their natural gift in Combat Clairvoyance.
+- In the modern day The DCU, both Lady Shiva and Cassandra Cain (mother and child) have a fighting style which depends on their natural gift in Combat Clairvoyance.
 This style enables them to act and react with borderline-superhuman speed and efficiency, making them the two greatest martial artists in the world.

 - Iron Fist trained in the mystical K'unlunquan martial arts, which enables Ki Attacks and other superhuman abilities.
 He is also a master of many other styles.
 In terms of pure technique, his only true rival is Shang-Chi, who has mastery of a greater number of styles.